beerjson/beerjson/README.md

 * Changes are proposed by creating a [pull request](https://github.com/beerjson/beerjson/pulls) that should be reviewed by members of working group.
 * Issues, questions and suggestions should be posted to [Issues](https://github.com/beerjson/beerjson/issues)

+## Version
+This is BeerJSON 2.0-draft (currently in progress)

+## State
+This spec is unfinished yet, JSON schema is being converted from BeerXML 2.0 XSD files.